tkhan2021/ELK-Stack-Project/README.md

 The following ansible-playbooks are needed to create and install DVWA and the ELK-server:

-### Please use the .yml links above to view playbook codes.
+### Please use the .yml links in the main branch to view playbook codes.

 ## This document contains the following details: